 A child should visit the dentist around the time of their first birthday or upon the eruption of their first tooth, whichever occurs earlier.
 Starting dental visits in infancy serves numerous purposes:

-The best toothbrush is one that is small enough to access hard-to-reach areas of your mouth, including the back teeth, and soft enough to remove plaque and food particles without damaging your tooth enamel in the process.
+The best toothbrush is one that is soft and small enough to access hard-to-reach areas of your mouth, including the back teeth.
+Equally as important is using a gentle brushing technique that removes plaque and food particles without damaging your tooth enamel in the process.
 You might also consider an electric toothbrush, as it cleans teeth with greater speed and efficiency, especially for individuals who have difficulty brushing.

 The best toothpaste is one that has the ADA seal of approval and contains fluoride, which strengthens tooth enamel and protects it from decay.
 With these requirements taken care of, you can select a toothpaste that best fits your needs, including: